 We are looking for someone to produce a simple app for our Djambatjmarram.com Yolŋu learning centre.
 Many Yolŋu people live in isolated Homeland villages with no internet access.
 When they come to town for shopping and supplies they need to be able to download our Djambatjmarram.com programs and save them onto their phones in an easy way to take home.
 This would allow them to play the programs back in their Homeland villages without internet access.

-This funding covers research and production of materials on business and current affairs issues.
-But we are currently seeking additional funding to produce material around health issues.
-We are hoping to create more podcasts similar to our scabies and COVID-19 series.
-And there are many topics we have the content for, such as smoking, nutrition, heart disease etc. but we require funding to produce them.
+We are also looking for funding to help us produce material around health issues.
+We want to create more podcasts and videos similar to our scabies and COVID-19 series.
+And there are many topics we have the content for, such as smoking, nutrition, heart disease etc. but we don’t have the dollars to be able to produce the programs.

-If you know of funding opportunities or grants, or have a talent for submission writing then we’d love to hear from you.
+If you know of any funding opportunities for these ideas and challenges, then we’d love to hear from you!

 Each project has already been developed and in some cases was already running when funding was available.